larevanchedessites/yooda-api-ruby-client/README.md

 # A Ruby wrapper for the Yooda API
 A simple and lightweight ruby module for working with Yooda via the Yooda API.
 Learn about the Yooda API at https://api.yooda.com/doc.

+[La revanche des sites](http://www.la-revanche-des-sites.fr) ❤️ [Yooda](https://www.yooda.com), so if you have problems using the gem or would like to see support for new endpoints, please open an issue.
+We'll get it resolved as quick as we can.

 ## Installation

 Add this line to your application's Gemfile: